Kairotic/coding-with-knots/quipu.md

 # PixelQuipu

-The Graphviz visualisations have quite a few limitations, as they tend to make very large images, and there is limited control over how they are drawn.
-Topologically oriented displays are naturally limited where metrics are at stake.
+The Graphviz visualisations are quite limited, as they tend to result in very large images, and don't provide enough control over how they are drawn.
+Also, topologically oriented displays are naturally limited where metrics are at stake.
 We needed to get more of an overview of the data, displaying the knots in the right positions with the pendants being the right length.
 A new 'pixelquipu' system[] was written to display a Quipu directly from the Harvard dataset: